Saasassin/qronos/frontend/README.md

 - Run `pnpm run dev` to start the development server
 - Open [http://localhost:4000](http://localhost:4000) in your browser

+The steps above will start the development server, but you will need to start the API to interact with the frontend.
+See the [backend README](../backend/python/README.md) for instructions on how to start the API.

 ### Developer Notes:

 Some handy VCSode extensions: